Toggle menu

 Food and education

-In addition to offering children a hot nutritious meal that met school food standards, providers were asked to deliver nutritional and healthy lifestyle education as part of their Holiday Activities and Food (HAF) programme.
+In addition to offering children a hot nutritious meal that met school food standards, providers were asked to deliver nutritional and healthy lifestyle education as part of their HAF programme.
 Providers did this in a variety of ways.
-For some it involved educative sessions with paper-based activities.
-Others offered more interactive sessions, including food-based activities such as making fruit kebabs, homemade pizzas, taste testing, blind taste testing, growing herbs, cookery workshops or including children in cooking their own meals.
+For some it involved educative sessions with paper-based activities, others offered interactive sessions, including food-based activities such as making fruit kebabs, homemade pizzas, taste testing, blind taste testing, growing herbs, cookery workshops or including children in cooking their own meals.

 Share this page